You are here:

 Questions and Answers about Fibromyalgia

-This booklet contains general information about fibromyalgia.
+This publication contains general information about fibromyalgia.
 It describes what fibromyalgia is, who gets it, and what causes it.
 It also explains how fibromyalgia is diagnosed and treated.
-At the end is a list of key words to help you understand the terms used in this booklet.
-If you have further questions after reading this booklet, you may wish to discuss them with your doctor.
+At the end is a list of key words to help you understand the terms used in this publication.
+If you have further questions after reading this publication, you may wish to discuss them with your doctor.

 What Is Fibromyalgia?